 Being able to write well isn’t the only thing it takes to be a writer.
-I’ve found being a valuable editor has helped me with my own writing as well.
+I’ve found that being a valuable editor has helped me with my writing as well.

-Editors have a keen eye for troubled story.
-They know the difference between times to use a comma and when to leave the words alone.
+Editors have a keen eye for a troubled story.
+They know the difference between when to use a comma and when to leave the words alone.
 Their ability to find issues before publication can be critical.

 My first editing job started in the fall of 2016.
 I worked as an assistant nonfiction editor for two semesters and loved it.
-I liked reading other writer’s stories and helping the stories I loved become published.
+I liked reading and helping stories become published.
 But something else caught my eyes.

 I noticed what went wrong.
-I knew how to come up with ideas to improve the piece before the story was even over.
-I could tell what made a story mystic and what didn’t.
+I knew how to come up with ideas to improve the story before it was even over.
+I could tell what made a story unique and what didn’t.

-The whole experience of seeing accepted and rejected stories helped me realize what was expected of me as a writer.
-My own short stories became stronger because I could see what stood out from the others.
+Seeing stories accepted or rejected helped me realize what my stories needed.
+My stories became stronger because I could saw what stood out from the others.

 Now, as the nonfiction editor, I see more stories and more opportunities.